Phase transition in a long-memory log-Gaussian Cox process: Asset and default correlations

-In this section, we consider whether the time series of a stochastic process using the Merton model \cite{Mer}.
-We take the limit of the process, and obtain the Poisson process with the log-normal intensity function.
+In this section, we consider the time series of a stochastic process using the Merton model which has hidden variables \cite{Mer}.
+We study annual default counts in a portfolio of $N$ obligors.
+The observable quantity is $N_t$, the number of defaults in $t$-th term.
+The latent variable $y_t$ represents the macroeconomic environment and induces temporal dependence.
+We take the limit of the process, Eq.(\ref{condition}), and obtain the Poisson process with the log normal intensity function.

-Normal random variables, $y_t$, are hidden variables that explain the status of the economics, and $y_t$ affects all obligors in the $t$-th term.
-Through $y_t$ temporal correlation affects the obligors.
-This is the hidden value, which we can not observe.
+In the first step we define hidden variables of Merton model.
+Normal random variables, $y_t$, are hidden variables that explain the state of the economy, and $y_t$ affects all obligors in the $t$-th term.
+Through $y_t$, temporal correlation affects the obligors.
+This is the hidden variable, which we cannot observe.
 To introduce the temporal correlation from different terms, let $\{y_t,1\le t \le T\}$ be the time series of the stochastic variables of the correlated normal distribution with the following correlation matrix:

 where $(y_1,\cdots,y_T)^T\sim \mbox{N}_{T}(0,\Sigma)$.